magicbell/magicbell-go/docs/project-client/services/integrations_service.md

 fmt.Println(response)
 ```

-## GetApnsIntegration
+## ListApnsIntegrations

-Retrieves the current apns integration configurations for a specific integration type in the project.
+Retrieves the current APNs integration configurations for a specific integration type in the project.
 Returns configuration details and status information.

 - HTTP Method: `GET`
 - Endpoint: `/integrations/apns`